vdjonsson/abopt/README.md

 > `output: file with list of constrained features based on antibody specfic PDB locations`

 ### mutate

 `abopt mutate` mutates an antibody given a list of mutations, and generates a structure for each mutation.

 > `input: filename str of molecular structure to mutate`

 > `input: chain str of the chain to repair`

-> `input: mutations array list of mutations WT (wild type) amino acid, chain, PDB location, MUT (mutation) amino acid`
+> `input: mutations array list of mutations in the form WT (wild type) amino acid, chain, PDB location, MUT (mutation) amino acid, eg: TH28I`

 > `input: repair bool True if structure to mutate requires repair after mutating`